USS Cythera (PY-31): Zionist service

 Later in 1946 the Tyre Shipping Company – a shell company organized to hold nominal title to her by the Bergsin Group, also known as the "Bergson Boys," a group of Irgun Zvai Leumi Zionist activists led by Hillel Kook, also known as Peter Bergson — purchased her from the United States Government for US$36,400, using funds raised by the 1946 Ben Hecht play A Flag Is Born.
 The group renamed the 753-gross register ton vessel MS Abril and funded an overhaul of her in the Gowanus Canal in Brooklyn, New York, that cost over US$100,000.

-Former United States Army Air Forces Brigadier General Elliott Roosevelt, an experienced yahctsman who was the son of the late President Franklin D. Roosevelt and Eleanor Roosevelt, volunteered to serve as Abril′s captain, but withdrew his offer because of his mother's objections.
-With a crew consisting of 19 American volunteers and two paid Norwegian engineers, Abril departed New York City on 27 December 1946, made a rough midwinter crossing of the North Atlantic Ocean during which her starboard engine broke down, and arrived six days behind schedule at Port de Bouc on the Mediterranean coast of France near Marseilles on 10 January 1947.
-There she underwent further modification to allow her carry 600 Jewish refugees on a blockade running voyage to Mandatory Palestine, including the installation of toiletss overhanging her sides so she could accommodate a large number of men on her deck.
+Former United States Army Air Forces Brigadier General Elliott Roosevelt, an experienced yachtsman who was the son of the late President Franklin D. Roosevelt and Eleanor Roosevelt, volunteered to serve as Abril′s captain, but withdrew his offer because of his mother's objections.
+With a crew consisting of 19 American volunteers and two paid Norwegian engineers, Abril departed New York City on 27 December 1946, made a rough midwinter crossing of the North Atlantic Ocean during which her starboard engine broke down, and arrived six days behind schedule at Port de Bouc on the Mediterranean coast of France near Marseille on 10 January 1947.
+There she underwent further modification to allow her to carry 600 Jewish refugees on a blockade running voyage to Mandatory Palestine, including the installation of toilets overhanging her sides so she could accommodate a large number of men on her deck.
 Sponsored by the Irgun, she was the only ship engaged in illegally transporting Jewish refugees to Mandatory Palestine that was not sponsored by the Mossad Aliyah Bet branch of Haganah.